canonical/vault-k8s-operator/machine/terraform/README.md

 ### Create integrations

-Add the following content to your module's `main.tf` file to create the integration between the `vault-k8s` charm and other charms.
+Add the following content to your module's `main.tf` file to create the integration between the `vault` charm and other charms.

 ```text
 resource "juju_integration" "vault-kv-integration" {